frangaitann/maroc-account-checker/README.md

 -It works with HBO Max (Just with the English Language Page)

+-Works with firefox and geckodriver (firefox not included in requirements.txt)

 ------

 i´m not responsible about where you obtain the accounts that are being checked or if you use the program with a bad intention.